Logeshwaran95/Cine4Life/README.md

 </p>

 >
-## This project was built using react native on top of the expo.
-As my app was not available on app stores or play store you can use below link to download and use my app.
+## This project was developed using React Native, built upon the Expo framework.
+While my app is not currently available on official app stores, you can easily download and use it by accessing the following link.

 ### [Download Now](https://drive.google.com/file/d/1JD-fROFd6xoVj82i6mSyHmeJ0tb7FfeC/view?usp=sharing)